Tayokanch/tayokanch/README.md

 - 👨‍💻 All of my projects are available at (https://omotayo.netlify.app/)

-- 💬 Ask me about **JavaScript TypeScript, AWS, DevOps , Linux React, Nextjs Restful Apis**
+- 💬 Ask me about **JavaScript TypeScript, Python, C#, AWS, DevOps , Linux React, Nextjs Restful Apis**

 - 📫 How to reach me **quadrimotayo@gmail.com**